+The result is an enclosure that will keep your dog at bay.
 Note, however, that this strategy represents a severe compromise for your landscaping.
 Use it only as a last resort.
-Chicken-wire is not especially attractive.
-But you could dress up such a wire cage by using decorative posts for your stakes.
+Chicken-wire is not especially attractive, but you could improve the appearance with decorative posts for your stakes.

-Strategy #8: Dog Behavior Modification
+Dog Behavior Modification